freelawproject/free.law/content/launching-a-new-recap-archive.md

  - Researchers can filter by [nature of suit, case name, jurisdiction, cause, or one of a number of other fields][adv].
 Ever wish you could look for examples of certain kinds of documents in your jurisdiction or topic area?
 Now you can.

  - It is now possible to do full-text search within all the documents in a case that are in the [RECAP Archive][ra].
 This feature is particularly powerful in large cases containing thousands of documents.
+For example, one of the largest cases we have is the [Deepwater Horizon case][dwh], related to the [BP Oil Spill][oil] a few years ago in the Gulf of Mexico.
+[Here are all the times in that case (that we know about) where the word "tourism" is mentioned][dwht].

 Beyond the powerful search capabilities we have built into this tool, this new archive makes a variety of tasks possible that were difficult or impossible before.
 For example:

  - Every document and every docket in the [RECAP Archive][ra] now has a link.
 This makes it much easier to share PACER documents.
 Rather than telling a colleague to go to a certain PACER website, search for a certain case, then look for a certain document, now you can simply share a link.

  - All documents have page counts in their metadata.
 This means that before you even open an item, you know what to expect.
 It also allows fascinating research.
-For example, did you know that the average length of a PACER document is 9.1 pages, but that the average length of a summary judgement is 18.9 pages?
+For example, we now know that the average length of a PACER document is 9.1 pages, and the average length of a summary judgement is 18.9 pages.

 ## Privacy Balance